For audiophiles and music lovers who love to read...

 When I didn't pounce on this second solicitation, two more years passed before the conversation resumed.
-Just how many solder slingers with a work bench braid up or twist paired wires by hand to sell direct and bypass traditional dealers whilst wielding customer endorsements claiming superior performance over established brands?
+Just how many solder slingers with a work bench braid up or twist wires by hand to sell direct and bypass traditional dealers whilst wielding customer endorsements claiming superior performance over established brands?
 They even work from holiday destinations like Bali.
-There Hendry Ramli of Vermouth Audio makes cables from off-the-spool quality assemblies built to his own specs by probably Neotech to tailor-cut and terminate them in his Denpasar shop with top-quality connectors.
+There Hendry Ramli of Vermouth Audio makes cables from off-the-spool quality assemblies built to his own specs by probably Neotech to tailor-cut and terminate them in his Denpasar shoppe with top-quality connectors.

 Many even big hifi cable houses outsource fabrication of their raw assemblies to industrial plants who normally supply military, medical, telecom and aviation contractors in far higher volumes than even the biggest audio companies could order.
 This leaves termination, packaging and sales & marketing for actual location work.
 It's cable manufacture like a perfectly legit chop shop.
 Meanwhile highly specialized one-man outfits like Chris Sommovigo's Black Cat Cable operate custom-built cable-winding machinery to fabricate even complex geometries in-house.
 With Furutech, Oyaide, WBT & Co. already crafting the most desirable connectors, it's the rare cable house that bothers with their own.
 That makes it hard to decide where exactly the line falls between DIY and pro.
-If pro is shorthand for just profit, DIYer and professional both can work out of a garage and hand-braid wires with OEM connectors.
-If we broaden the definition to include costly test gear, a degree in electromechanical engineering and rigorous measurement-centric R&D, we'd not be left with as many cable brands.
+If pro is shorthand for profit, DIYer and professional both can work out of a garage and hand-braid wires with OEM connectors.
+If we broaden the definition to include costly test gear, a degree in electromechanical engineering and rigorous measurement-driven R&D, we'd not be left with as many cable brands.
 Boban's opening emails suggest how Gekko Cables operate.
 A £2'499/1m/pr tag and distribution like Ibex Audio in German-speaking Europe however indicate rather more upwardly mobile aspirations than his humbler hobbyist beginnings.

-Boban's Purple Haze concept exists as RCA/XLR interconnects and speaker cable.
+Boban's Purple Haze concept exists as RCA/XLR interconnect and speaker cable.
 Only the RCA sports his custom 47Lab-inspired plug.
 But all cables in this family use twisted solid-core pure silver conductors with braided polytetrafluoroethylene dielectric best-known by its Chemours trade name of Teflon.
 Today's interconnect adds a cotton layer atop its 26-gauge conductors for vibration absorption and very low dielectric constant.
 Then it twists its pairs in a lazy 50mm lay with more cotton and sleeves them in an outer purple polypropylene jacket for mechanical and cosmetic finishing.
-The final diameter is a slinky 11mm and the primary electrical parameters, per meter, are 1.8μH inductance, 0.07Ω resistance and 18pF capacitance.
+The final diameter is a slinky 11mm and the primary electrical parameters, per meter, are 1.8μH inductance, 0.07Ω resistance and 38pF capacitance.
 Wooden name barrels ride the center section where they might suppress a standing wave and wooden barrels also surround the non-conductive plastic bodies of the RCA connectors which hold the signal/return wire contacts in place.
 How Boban's non-standard Purple Haze connectors would jimmy into our components I would learn soon enough.

 For the full hit, he proposed to add a set of matching speaker cables which use a dozen equivalent 24-gauge pure silver conductors and construction to arrive at a 22mm overall diameter.
-Because I'm no advocate of gratuitous mix'n'match for cables to prefer a consistent loom front to back, I accepted.
-They'd arrive neither tomorrow nor at the end of time but sometime in August.
+Because I'm no advocate of gratuitous mix'n'match for cables to instead prefer a consistent loom front to back, I accepted.
+They'd arrive neither tomorrow nor at the end of time but sometime in September.

 Would you like to download the current image?